-- A. To achieve and maintain a high standard of academic, professional, and social conduct. - B. To recognize the value and necessity for self-education as a vital adjunct to the University's formal educational program and to work diligently to educate themselves to be competent professionals who can live up to the standards set by the chosen professional fields. - C. To be familiar with the Code of Responsibilities and Rights and its bylaws (Appendix 2). - D. To meet the requirements of the University's degree programs. - E. To work towards the best possible public relations on behalf of the University and University programs. - F. To exhibit personally the highest ethical and professional behavior and to work with others to promote similar behavior. - G. To serve on any University committees to which appointed with the understanding that such appointment requires accurate representation of the opinions of the entire student body to the committee. - H. It is recognized that every MWU student has the responsibility to behave in a manner that does not violate the rights and freedoms of others. - I. All MWU students enrolled in classes on the Downers Grove campus are subject to the laws of the State of Illinois and ordinances of the Village of Downers Grove.
+- A. To achieve and maintain a high standard of academic, professional, and social conduct. - B. To recognize the value and necessity for self-education as a vital adjunct to the University's formal educational program and to work diligently to educate themselves to be competent professionals who can live up to the standards set by the chosen professional fields. - C. To be familiar with the Code of Responsibilities and Rights and its bylaws (Appendix 2). - D. To meet the requirements of the University's degree programs. - E. To work towards the best possible public relations on behalf of the biomedical science, cardiovascular perfusion, clinical psychology, dental, nurse anesthesia, nursing, optometry, osteopathic medical, pharmacy, physical therapy, physician assistant, precision medicine, public health, occupational therapy, speech language pathology, and veterinary medicine professions and the University. - F. To help promote excellence in education, patient-oriented health care, and community services as provided by the University. - G. To exhibit personally the highest ethical and professional behavior and to work with others to promote similar behavior. - H. To serve on any University committees to which appointed with the understanding that such appointment requires accurate representation of the opinions of the entire student body to the committee. - I. It is recognized that every MWU student has the responsibility to behave in a manner that does not violate the rights and freedoms of others. - J. All MWU students enrolled in classes on the Downers Grove campus are subject to the laws of the State of Illinois and ordinances of the Village of Downers Grove.
 All MWU students enrolled in classes on the Glendale campus are subject to the laws of the State of Arizona and the ordinances of the City of Glendale.
 In addition, all students have the responsibility to comply with all rules and regulations of the University.

-Students' Rights
+Section Four: Students' Rights